sagelinae/Brant-Data-Entry/README.md

 # Brant-Data-Entry
 An app that runs locally to enter Brant Data along w/ necessary details and shortcuts to run it.

-This has only been tested on a Windows so far, I know shortcuts you may have a problem on Macs/other systems so you're on your own for now with that.
+This has only been tested on a Windows so far, I know you may have a problem on Macs/other systems when trying to work shortcuts so you're on your own for now with that.

 **How To Work Brant Entry App.docx:** gives step by step instructions on how to work this app.